krunkosaurus/simg/README.md

 `Simg.download(filename)` - Shortcut method for triggering a browser download of the SVG as an image (.png).
 You can pass optional filename.
 Default is 'chart'.

-# Static methods:
+## Static methods:

 `Simg.noConflict()` - Allows you to move the Simg class from the global window to inside your own JavaScript library.

 `Simg.getBase64Image(imgReference)` - Converts an image to base64 encoding so that we can display it inline.

+# Development

+## To install

+- Git clone this repo
+- `npm install`

-# Grunt commands (for development only)
+## Grunt commands (for development only)

 `grunt uglify (also default grunt command)` - Convert source file to compressed file.

 `grunt jshint` - Run source file through jshint

+# Notes:

+- Simg works best with SVG or Canvas elements that have a fixed width and height.
+Percentages occasionally cause issues.
+If someone is feeling up to it, a helper function can be added that converts a % width/height SVG or Canvas element to its fixed pixel equivalent before conversion.

+# Contributors

+Thanks to the following contributors

+- @clemsos (Suggesting naming download file and adding support for non-latin characters ie. Chinese)
+- @headwinds (Creating example page)